 Spasticity, as well as many of the underlying conditions that cause it, are often found as qualifying conditions for medical cannabis treatment across the United States.
 It’s become a popular natural treatment option among patients due to the fact that most spasticity sufferers require long-term pain management, and cannabis is often considered a safer alternative to opioids and other pain relievers.
 Apart from reducing muscle spasms, medical cannabis may also help reduce symptoms of anxiety, depression, insomnia, and stiff muscles in patients with spasticity.

 Evidence indicates that medical cannabis can affect the nervous system, which is where spasticity originates.
-Further, research shows that THC can help improve spasticity in MS patients by blocking lesion inflammatory action and improving the communication between the nerves and muscles.
+Further, research shows that THC can help improve spasticity in MS patients by blocking lesion inflammatory action, as well as improving the communication between the nerves and muscles.
 Another study indicates that THC could also reduce muscle spasticity in patients suffering from paraplegic spinal cord injuries.

 Even CBD, another plant compound in cannabis, has shown to reduce spasticity short term, according to the American Academy of Neurology.